 The moment you receive a quality scented candle and feel genuinely grateful is when you’ve graduated to adulthood.
-In your younger years, this may have felt like a ‘nothing’ gift, but once you’ve settled into a pad that you’re inspired to make feel like home (this applies to fellow renters, too!), a beautifully-packaged candle is just the touch of atmosphere you’ve been looking for to get that hygge feeling.
+In your younger years, this may have felt like a "nothing" gift, but once you’ve settled into a pad that you’re inspired to make feel like home (this applies to renters, too!), a beautifully-packaged candle is just the touch of atmosphere you’ve been looking for to get that hygge home feeling.

-2. Chakra cleanser
+2. Chakra cleansers

-We like Eve & Keel for its commitment to recyclable packaging and that it uses organic ingredients which promote soil sustainability and bee survival.
-Plus, the brand’s philosophy is all about empowering yourself to achieve your dreams, which is a message we can get on board with.
+We like Eve & Keel for its commitment to recyclable packaging and that it uses organic ingredients, which promote soil sustainability and bee survival.
+Plus, the brand’s philosophy is all about empowering yourself to achieve your dreams, which is a message we can get on board with!

 If you’ve seen the tablescaping trend that’s all over Instagram, you’ll know that handmade ceramics are the purchase du jour.
 Best when created on a small scale by an independent ceramics artist (of which social media, joyfully, has many), we’re craving deliciously uneven bowls, one-of-a-kind plates and unusual vases that we can decorate our homes with.

-Both Kind Jewellery and Milly Grace Jewellery are great places to look if she’s into the trend of layering delicate pieces of gold jewellery.
+Both Kind Jewellery and Milly Grace Jewellery are great places to look if she’s into the trend of layering fine, dainty pieces of gold jewellery.
 Kind Jewellery’s Gold Demi Orbit Ring is exquisitely delicate and would look elegant stacked with other rings, while Milly Grace’s Orbit Layered Choker features two dainty chains punctuated with tiny gold-plated balls, presented in recyclable packaging.

 For us, lingerie must be four things: comfortable, high quality, sustainable and beautiful.
-In a world of fast fashion, it can be all too easy to grab a pack of pants for a discounted price.
+In a world of fast fashion, it can be all too easy to grab a pack of panties for a discounted price.
 But even though underwear isn’t on show for everyone to see, slipping on something nice just for ourselves can make a difference to the start of the day.